infinitered/ignite/.github/ISSUE_TEMPLATE.md

 ### Make sure verify the following before submitting an issue.

-- [ ] Issued does not already exist
+- [ ] Issue does not already exist
-- [ ] You have example code or some other recreatable experiment that we can verify
+- [ ] You have example code or some other reproduce experiment that we can verify